-As a blended component unit, CRFA's activities for financial reporting purposes are blended into the CRA/LA-DLA's financial statements.
-Hence, in the accompanying statements of fiduciary net position as of June 30, 2018 and 2017, the \$8,005,000 and \$8,135,000, respectively, receivable/payable between CRFA and CRA/LA-DLA is eliminated.
+As a blended component unit, CRFA's activities for financial reporting purposes are blended into the CRA/LA-DLA's basic financial statements.
+Hence, in the accompanying statements of fiduciary net position as of June 30, 2019 and 2018, the \$7,790,000 and \$8,005,000, respectively, receivable/payable between CRFA and CRA/LA-DLA is eliminated.